 National Health Center Week

-National Health Center Week — August 12 to August 18 — celebrates the contributions that Federally Qualified Health Centers (FQHCs) make toward improving the health of individuals and communities.
+National Health Center Week — August 4 to August 10 — celebrates the contributions that Federally Qualified Health Centers (FQHCs) and nonprofit community clinics make toward improving the health of individuals and communities.

-We invite you to join in Celebrating Health Centers: Home of America’s Health Care Heroes at L.A.
+As part of National Health Center Week 2019, we invite you to join in celebrating America’s Health Centers: Rooted in Communities at L.A.
 Care-sponsored events happening here in Los Angeles County.

 FQHCs: A Safety Net for Angelenos

-Non-profit community health centers have been around for more than 50 years, providing access to affordable, high quality health care to vulnerable populations.
+Nonprofit community health centers have been around for more than 50 years, providing access to affordable, high quality health care to our county’s most vulnerable populations.

 Elevating Healthcare through Partnerships

-Since 2010, L.A.
-Care’s Community Health Investment Fund (CHIF) has awarded FQHCs and non-profit community clinics more than $16.5 million in direct grant funding to support:
+Since 2001, L.A.
+Care’s Community Health Investment Fund (CHIF) has awarded FQHCs and nonprofit community clinics more than $56 million in direct grant funding to support:

 - Expansion of clinical spaces